M13X/Desktop-Config/README.md

 Ansible will be installed inside the virtual environment and `ansible-galaxy` will install `community.general` collection

 > [!NOTE]
 > `inventory.ini` is currently hardcoded.
 > Future implementation might include a dynamic inventory.

-The playbook will run.
+The playbook will run:
 ```shell
 ansible-playbook -i inventory.ini playbook.yml
 ```